farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 There is a gradient between flexibility and operability.

 Decisions about data structure are always made somewhere, but who makes the decision [changes the dynamic](https://blog.ploeh.dk/2018/07/09/typing-and-testing-problem-23/).
-The more structure our component defines, the more operations we can perform on the data.
+The more structure our component defines, the more operations the component can perform on the data, but the less flexibility is left to callers.
-Less structure allows callers to fill in their own structures and enables greater flexibility, but at the cost of reducing what the called component can do with the data.
+Conversely, less structure allows callers to fill in their own structures and enables greater flexibility, but at the cost of reducing what the called component can safely do with the data.

 ## Implicit Assumptions are Not Flexibility